Technical standard: Private Standards (consortia)

 BSI Group compared private food safety standards with "plugs and sockets", explaining the food sector is full of "confusion and complexity".
 Also, "the multiplicity of standards and assurance schemes has created a fragmented and inefficient supply chain structure imposing unnecessary costs on businesses that have no choice but to pass on to consumers".
 BSI provide examples of other sectors working with a single international standard; ISO 9001 (quality), ISO 14001 (environment), ISO 45001 (occupational health and safety), ISO 27001 (information security) and ISO 22301 (business continuity).
 Another example of a sector working with a single international standard is ISO 13485 (medical devices), which is adopted by the International Medical Device Regulators Forum (IMDRF).

 In 2020, Fairtrade International, and in 2021, Programme for the Endorsement of Forest Certification (PEFC) issued position statements defending their use of private standards in response to reports from The Institute for Multi-Stakeholder Initiative Integrity (MSI Integrity) and Greenpeace.

+Private standards typically require a financial contribution in terms of an annual fee from the organizations who adopt the standard.
+Corporations are encouraged to join the board of governance of the standard owner which enables reciprocity.
+Meaning corporations have permission to exert influence over the requirements in the standard, and in return the same corporations promote the standards in their supply chains which generates revenue and profit for the standard owner.
+Financial incentives with private standards can result in a perverse incentive, where some private standards are created solely with the intent of generating money.
+BRCGS, as scheme owner of private standards, was acquired in 2016 by LGC Ltd who were owned by private equity company Kohlberg Kravis Roberts.
+This acquisition triggered substantial increases in BRCGS annual fees.
+In 2019, LGC Ltd was sold to private equity companies Cinven and Astorg.